ROZBEH/CarND-PID-Control-Project/README.md

 V. Once step IV is done, steering value gets updated so that the vehicle keeps itself on the center of the road.

 VI.
 My intitial guess for Kp, Ki, Kd was based on the course materials itself.
 I played with them until I got to the most stable situation.
-My final best values include.
+My final best values include.</br>
 Kp = 0.25, Ki = 0.0005, Kd = 4 </br>
 Kp = 0.125, Ki = 0.0005 , Kd = 3 </br>
 Kp = 0.112, Ki = 0.005, Kd = 2 </br>